 Second, you want to familiarize yourself with the financing process.
 A mortgage allows you to borrow money with real estate as collateral, especially if you are borrowing the money in order to buy the real estate that you will use as collateral.
 Lenders like Quicken Loans, Wells Fargo, and Citibank can provide you with the loan, but they will want to learn about you before they sign a contract.
 One important part of information is your credit score.

-One advantage of using AnnualCreditReport.com is that, under federal law, it is required to offer everyone one free credit report per year from each of the major agencies.
+You can find out yours for free from AnnualCreditReport.com, which draws from the three major credit reporting agencies: Equifax, Experian and TransUnion.
+One advantage of using this site is that, under federal law, it is required to offer everyone one free credit report per year from each of the major agencies.
 If you go directly to one of the agencies, you may end up paying fees.

-Failure to stay current can lead to foreclosure, in which the banks takes your house back and your credit score takes a major hit.
-But if you stay current with payments, mortgages are a great way to make homeownership affordable and achievable..
+If you are even a couple days late with payments each month, late fees can pile up, making your mortgage more expensive and increasing your chances of foreclosure, also known as default.
+Failure to stay current can lead to foreclosure, in which the bank takes your house back and your credit score takes a major hit.
+However, if you stay current with payments, mortgages are a great way to make homeownership affordable and achievable.

+Fifth, you may wish to consider refinancing at some point during your mortgage.
 If interest rates have fallen since you took out your mortgage, refinancing allows you to take out a new mortgage.
 The new mortgage repays your old mortgages and, though the remaining principal of mortgage stays the same, your payments will decrease given the new, lower interest rate.